LGBTQ rights in Cyprus: LGBT rights movement in Cyprus

 In 2007, Initiative Against Homophobia was established in Northern Cyprus to campaign for the rights of LGBT people in the north.
 On 25 April 2008, the group presented a proposal regarding the revising of criminal law to the head of parliament, Fatma Ekenoglu.
 In 2010, representatives of ILGA-Europe presented the proposal to the new head of parliament, Hasan Bozer.
 However, no action was taken on the proposal and people continued to be arrested under claims of "unnatural sex".
 In October 2011, the Communal Democracy Party (TDP) presented the same proposal to the Parliament with the demand of urgently decriminalising homosexuality in Northern Cyprus.
 Since March 2012, Initiative Against Homophobia has continued its activities with the name Queer Cyprus Association (Kuir Kıbrıs Derneği).

 Accept-LGBT Cyprus (Accept-ΛΟΑΤ Κύπρου) was the first organisation to be officially registered in Cyprus dealing with LGBT rights, on 8 September 2011.
 It has the support of many citizens, assisted by various NGOs, the European Parliament and foreign embassies operating in Cyprus.
 The organisation has also had at times assistance from local municipalities and often had events held under the auspices of local city mayors.

 Accept-LGBT Cyprus organised the first pride parade in the areas controlled by the Republic on 31 May 2014.
 The parade was successful with over 4,500 marching or attending the day's events.
 The group had expected several hundred participants, but were overwhelmed by the event's popularity.
 The march received extensive political support from almost all parties across the political spectrum, as well as support from former President George Vasiliou, the European Parliament's Office in Cyprus, the European Commission's Representation in Cyprus and 15 embassies who marched with the parade including ambassadors and embassy staff (Austria, Australia, Brazil, Canada, Denmark, Finland, Israel, Italy, the Netherlands, Norway, Portugal, Spain, Sweden, the United Kingdom and the United States).
 Furthermore, the embassies of Denmark, Finland, the Netherlands, Sweden and the United States hoisted a rainbow flag.
 Cypriot-born, international pop singer Anna Vissi also attended the march.
 The 81-year-old Alexandros Modinos, who won a 1993 European Court of Human Rights case against Cyprus for its laws criminalising homosexuality, headed the procession.
-Scuffles broke out between a group of Orthodox Christian protesters including clerics who denounced the event they called "shameful", demonstrating outside the Parliament.
+Scuffles broke out between a group of Eastern Orthodox Christian protesters including clerics who denounced the event they called "shameful", demonstrating outside the Parliament.
 During a press release, Accept-LGBT Cyprus President Costa Gavrielides expressed his surprise and joy at the turnout.
 The event was preceded by the Cyprus Pride Festival, which took place between 17 May 2014 (International Day Against Homophobia) and 31 May 2014.
 The first day of the event a Rainbow Walk took place to the north of Nicosia with the collaboration of Accept-LGBT Cyprus and the Turkish Cypriot organisation Queer Cyprus Association, amongst others.